MSIA/AVC_BinqiShen_project/README.md

 #### Create the Database Locally

-To create the database locally, you can run the following commend:
+To create the database locally, you can run the following command:

 `docker run -it application_data run.py create_db`